NOTRE DAME TOURS

 On this blessed stage of the Camino, the path begins with a gentle descent, inviting you to surrender your burdens into God’s care.
 You walk through quiet forests and humble villages, where creation softly proclaims His presence and each stream you cross whispers of cleansing grace.
 Turning at A Calle de Ferreiros toward Boavista, continue prayerfully, allowing the stillness to open your heart to the Spirit.

 Before the final kilometers, pause at the Chapel of Santa Irene, and offer your gratitude and intentions before Saint James.
 As you journey on, remember: you do not walk alone.
-Each step is guided by grace, drawing you closer not only to Santiago, but to the deeper peace God has
+Each step is guided by grace, drawing you closer not only to Santiago, but to the deeper peace God has been awakening within you since the beginning.

 Planned Itinerary